 If you are using audio content such as podcasts to communicate information, it is essential that you provide a transcript of your recording for users who are unable to hear.

 Some users have difficulty perceiving text if there is too little contrast between foreground and background.
 To make our content perceivable for all audiences, specific contrast ratios must be met.

 Our website has an embedded design system which has been tested to meet these requirements.
-Please do not use alternative colour in text or images on the website without authorisation from the university’s digital or creative team.
+Please do not use alternative colour in text or images on the website without authorisation from our university’s digital or creative team.

 The importance of colour contrast applies across all of our digital and printed collateral so you will need to apply this in your content.
 You may find the WebAIM online colour and contrast checker helpful.